MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 To make files available to subscribers, **sr3_post** sends the announcements to an AMQP or MQTT server, also called a broker.

+There are many options for detection changes in directories, for a detailed discussion of options in Sarracenia, see `<DetectFileReady.rst>`_

 This manual page is primarily concerned with the python implementation, but there is also an implementation in C, which works nearly identically.
 Differences: